-Lately, the cold weather has been making me dream of next year’ summer season!
+Lately, the cold weather has been making me dream of next year’s summer season!
 I can enjoy the romance of autumn but winter just brings me down.
 Canadian summers go by so quickly that it’s hard to fit in all the trips I have in mind without proper planning.

 I already know that I want to spend at least one week in Maine next year as I couldn’t make it happen this time.
 Plus, by booking months ahead, I’m sure prices will be just fine on top of the best locations not being sold out.

-I did make it to a place that I love this summer and I thought I’d share a little bit about it to hopefully to inspire you.
+I did make it to a place that I love this summer and I thought I’d share a little bit about it to hopefully inspire you.

 Welcome to Prince Edward County!

 I discovered PEC about four years ago and have been going back almost every summer.
 I think I read about it in an enRoute article while flying on Air Canada.
 It takes about 4 hours of driving to get to this municipality located in the south of Ontario, just a little bit past Kingston.

 What’s fun about Prince Edward County is that there are so many small towns to visit within the same area and driving from one place to another is just dreamy (because I totally got to drive this year 😎).
 Each township has its own breweries, restaurants and shops.